 Hydrogen fuel is also an energy carrier.
 In fact, many will argue that is all hydrogen fuel is.
-Since hydrogen does not occur on Earth in any significant amounts by itself it must be separated from its chemical bonds such as with methane or water.
+Since hydrogen does not occur on Earth in any significant amounts by itself (and this point is now up for debate and more natural hydrogen has been discovered) it must be separated from its chemical bonds such as with methane or water.

 Hydrogen fuel to the laymen is what one puts in one’s car.
 When you drive your hydrogen car (with internal combustion engine or fuel cell) up to an H2 fueling pump, you refuel your car.
 The hydrogen is then “burned” in the internal combustion engine or used in fuel cell which in turn propels the vehicle and emits only a small amount of steam.

 Hydrogen is also used as a propellant is NASA rockets and hydrogen peroxide is used as fuel in some jetpacks and racecars.
 Many who argue that hydrogen fuel is really an energy carrier are battery electric car enthusiasts.

 What they fail to mention is that electrical batteries and capacitors, commonly found in electric cars are also energy carriers.
 At least to Wikipedia, an energy carrier is a “system or substance that contains energy for conversion as usable energy later or somewhere else.”

 Coal, petroleum and methane are considered energy sources or fuels since the energy is already in them as they are found in nature.
 They don’t have to be altered into another state.

 But, for most people hydrogen fuel is a perfectly adequate term to describe a volatile, flammable and combustible substance that propels one’s car, trucks, motorcycle, airplane or other vehicle.